-This privacy notice aims to give you information on how NEC Software Solutions UK Limited collects and processes your personal data (a) through your use of our website, including any data you may provide through the website when you contact us or a member of our team using it, and (b) when you are included on our marketing database, including if you sign up to news or alerts through our website.
+This privacy notice aims to give you information on how NEC collects and processes the data that you submit (a) through your use of our website, including any data you may provide through the website when you contact us or a member of our team using it, and (b) How the Orthopaedic Data Evaluation Panel (ODEP) will use your information.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.